dniccum/lead-generator/README.md

 1. Clone the repository
 2. Install the application dependencies using NPM (`npm install`) or Yarn (`yarn`)
 3. Start the application using `node app.js`
+4. Assuming you hae SQLite installed, the database will be created and migrated automatically

 ## Advertiser web service